Morgzjallow-tech/BUGBOUNTY-PORTFOLIO/README.md

   👉 [See folder](DVWA-XSS/)

 - 📂 Other DVWA Modules
-  More screenshots and writeups to come soon.
+  More DVWA screenshots and writeups to come soon.
+  (CSRF, BRUTE FORCE, FILE UPLOAD, ETC.)

 -📸 Screenshots / Proof of Work
-I will be uploading *screenshots of my labs to show my progress and practical knowledge.
+I will be uploading my lab screenshots in the 'assets' folder to show my progress and practical knowledge.
 Stay tuned for more updates!

 # 📬 Contact Me
 - GitHub: [MorgzJallow-tech/BUGBOUNTY-PORTFOLIO](https://github.com/MorgzyJallow)
 - Email: (morgzyjallow@gmail.com)
-- LinkedIn: (optional, if you create one)
+- LinkedIn: ( coming soon)

 > ⚡ *This portfolio is a work in progress as I continue learning Python, cybersecurity, and bug bounty hunting.*